biochunan/bio-datasets/README.md

 ## Features

-* Full integration with the HuggingFace datasets library including saving and loading datasets to HuggingFace hub
+* Full integration with the HuggingFace datasets library including saving and loading datasets to HuggingFace hub, memory mapping, etc.
 * Built-in support for efficient storage formats for biological data (e.g. foldcomp fcz format for protein structures)
 * Automatic conversion of data between internal storage formats and convenient formats for manipulation and ml model development.
     - achieved by integrating established libraries for manipulating biological data (like biotite for biomolecular structures) into the extensible HuggingFace Datasets Feature API.
 * Ultra-fast iteration over high-dimensional arrays for both in-memory and sharded, disk-based iterable datasets,